fredgibbs/fredgibbs.github.io/courses/etc/fad-diet-essay.md

 ## Your Assignment
 For this assignment, your challenge is to write a brief history and analysis of a particular "fad" diet---though "fad" is very broadly conceived here; your diet doesn't have to have any official label as such.
 The particular diet you choose to analyze is less important than how you analyze it.
 You should Google "fad diets"  or "fad diet history" something similar to find some lists of possibilities, just as we looked at [this list](http://www.latimes.com/health/la-he-diet-timeline-20150228-story.html)).

-Your essay should be around 600 words.
+Your essay should be 600-800 words.
 If you have considerably less than that, you probably haven't analyzed the diet thoroughly enough.

 ## Assignment Goals
 One of the premises of this class is that you'll be able to better critique and evaluate whatever you read about diet and health, particularly because you'll have an awareness of historical context and how things came to be as they are.
-Another aim of the course is to make you more critical of information and knowledge claims.
-Therefore, this assignment will test your ability to carefully critique not just an article or diet from one website, but to critique how websites in general talk about your diet.
+Another aim of the course is to make you more critical of information and knowledge claims, particularly in terms of evaluating argument and evidence.

+This assignment will test your ability to carefully critique not just an article or diet from one website, but to critique how websites in general talk about your diet (approximately the first page of search results).
 Do they report the same thing?
 Do they give any historical context to understanding the diet?
 Do they present similar or dissimilar claims about how the diet works or does not?
-Why might you believe some websites more than others when it comes to understanding your particular diet.
+Why might you believe some websites more than others when it comes to understanding your particular diet?

 ## Original Sources
-Your article should also provide some historical context about the origins of the diet (unlike most of the descriptions you'll find about it!).
+Your essay should begin by providing some historical context about the origins of the diet (unlike most of the descriptions you'll find about it!).
 So, you will need to find (and cite in your essay) a few primary sources  (things written about the diet around the time it was created) that talk about your diet and the motivations behind it.
 Use the [library catalog](http://unm.worldcat.org) to search for your fad diet or things related to it.
 Do not summarize your diet from a secondary source---it may not be an accurate summary!
 Go back to the originals and read for yourself.
 A good historical research project uses all relevant sources, but we don't have time for that.
 Aim for at least 3 primary sources that will help you understand the origins of the diet.
 You'll want to comment in your essay how well more recent descriptions of the diet matches the primary sources.

 ## Assignment Format